Rich Kids on LSD: Formative years

 The members of RKL began playing together at a young age.
 Guitarist Chris Rest and drummer Bomer Manzullo (sometimes credited as "Bomber") initially recruited Joey Cape as a second guitarist, but Cape agreed to join only if Jason Sears could be the vocalist.
 Rest already knew Sears from elementary school and youth soccer.
 Cape was frequently grounded during this period and was eventually left out of the band.

 RKL soon began performing around the Santa Barbara area, undergoing several changes at second guitar and bass before the lineup stabilized with Allen "Alpo" Duncan on second guitar and Vincent Peppars on bass.
 According to Rest, "Bomer soon started writing the majority of the music."

 Actor Josh Brolin claimed in a New York Times interview to have been a member of RKL.
 He later gave more detail about this in a radio interview, stating "Things have gotten confused in interviews and all that.
 And I said that I was a part of RKL, which is Rich Kids on LSD, which was a big punk band back then.
 And it was - I was part of the garage band that first started playing.
 And then they went to be known with other drummers and other musicians as RKL.
 And they actually became a fairly well-known punk rock band.".
-On the WTF with Marc Maron he said Jason Sears was his best friend and has also stated "Rich Kids on LSD was the band that I helped start."
+On WTF with Marc Maron he said Jason Sears was his best friend and has also stated "Rich Kids on LSD was the band that I helped start."